Do I Need a CPAP Machine?

 Only your doctor can determine whether or not you need a CPAP machine.
 Your physician can order two different types of tests: a home sleep study, which is the more cost-effective version, or a polysomnography (PSG), a diagnostic test administered by a sleep technician.
 At-home studies are usually required for those who suffer from COPD, congestive heart failure or a variety of other medical issues.
 A PSG is usually ordered for people with symptoms such as snoring, witnessed apneas while asleep, those who are excessively sleepy during the day or those who choke or gasp in the middle of the night.

-If you're concerned that you may be suffering from sleep apnea, take this online quiz to check your symptoms and to learn more about the risks.
 While the idea of sleeping with a mask may not seem like the easiest way to fall asleep, it won't take long for your body to adjust to the change, and after all, it can save your life.